-You can also book a boat tour that takes you directly to shellfish farm where you can taste oysters right from the sea.
+You can also book a boat tour that takes you directly to a shellfish farm where you can taste oysters right from the sea.

 Peljesac peninsula at a glance

-Best time to visit the peninsula is from June through September.
+The best time to visit the peninsula is from June through September.
 We've already mentioned that the peninsula is little populated, and lacks large hotels.
 Thus, it gets pretty deserted at other times of the year.

 In June and September, expect to pay 50€ a day for a 4-person apartment, while the same apartment in July and August goes for 70-80€.

-A room for two with a breakfast and dinner in a 4-star hotel will set you back 75€ in April, 115€ in June, or 160€ in August.
+A room for two with breakfast and dinner in a 4-star hotel will set you back 75€ in April, 115€ in June, or 160€ in August.

 The other way to reach the peninsula is by the main coastal road.
 Peljesac joins the mainland near Ston, 45 km northwest of Dubrovnik, and 185 km southeast of Split.
-From Split you can either take a coastal road E65, or take a highway A1 from Split to Ploce (50 kn toll; 80 km) and then take a coastal road E65 from Ploce to Dubrovnik (100 km).
-Bear in mind that if you are coming from direction Split to Ston, you'll have to pass through Bosnia & Herzegovina in Neum (this is a short 5 km area where Bosnia joins the Adriatic sea, and cuts Croatian territory in two).
+From Split, you can either take a coastal road E65 or take a highway A1 from Split to Ploce (50 Kn toll; 80 km) and then take a coastal road E65 from Ploce to Dubrovnik (100 km).
+Bear in mind that if you are coming from direction Split to Ston, you'll have to pass through Bosnia & Herzegovina in Neum (this is a short 5 km area where Bosnia joins the Adriatic sea and cuts Croatian territory in two).
 However, this area is considered a transit area.
 Thus you don't need any additional insurance.

-There are also direct bus lines from Zagreb to Korcula Island that pass through Peljesac peninsula.
-The trip takes 10 hours and one-way ticket costs 250 Kn.
+There are also direct bus lines from Zagreb to Korcula Island that pass through the Peljesac peninsula.
+The trip takes 10 hours and a one-way ticket costs 250 Kn.
 For more info check Autotrans website.

 Food: The Peljesac peninsula is popular for shellfish, particularly oysters.
-Other typical dishes include sporki makaruli (pasta dish with beef or veal sauce), butarga (dried fish eggs), torta od makarula (cake made with macaroni pasta), zelena manestra (a stew made of dried lamb meat, and kale), arancini (sugar coated orange peels), and rozata (a custard pudding).
+Other typical dishes include sporki makaruli (pasta dish with beef or veal sauce), butarga (dried fish eggs), torta od makarula (cake made with macaroni pasta), zelena manestra (a stew made of dried lamb meat, and kale), arancini (sugar-coated orange peels), and rozata (a custard pudding).